Harry S. Truman Presidential Library and Museum

-The Harry S. Truman Presidential Library and Museum is the presidential library and resting place of Harry S Truman, the 33rd president of the United States (1945-1953), his wife Bess and daughter Margaret, and is located on U.S. Highway 24 in Independence, Missouri.
+The Harry S. Truman Presidential Library and Museum is the presidential library and resting place of Harry S. Truman, the 33rd president of the United States (1945-1953), his wife Bess and daughter Margaret, and is located on U.S. Highway 24 in Independence, Missouri.
 It was the first presidential library created under the provisions of the 1955 Presidential Libraries Act and is one of thirteen presidential libraries administered by the National Archives and Records Administration.
+The library contains approximately 178,000 photographs, 900 motion-picture films, and 5,100 audio recordings related to Truman and his era.

 History

 Truman's funeral service at the Truman Library, December 27, 1972.
 Mrs. Truman chose to have the service at the library rather than a larger, state funeral in Washington, D.C.

 The library was built with private funds raised by the Harry S. Truman Library Inc., with Truman himself contributing greatly to the fundraising effort by "attending dinners, making speeches around the country, and writing thousands of letters".

 Built on a hill overlooking the Kansas City skyline, on land donated by the City of Independence, it was dedicated July 6, 1957.
-The ceremony included the Masonic Rites of Dedication and attendance by former President Herbert Hoover (then the only living former president other than President Truman), Chief Justice Earl Warren, and former First Lady Eleanor Roosevelt.
+The ceremony included the Masonic Rites of Dedication and attendance by former president Herbert Hoover (then the only living former president other than President Truman), Chief Justice Earl Warren, and former first lady Eleanor Roosevelt.

 Here, President Lyndon B. Johnson signed the Medicare Act on July 30, 1965.

 The museum has been victimized by significant burglaries twice.

 John Wesley Snyder, Truman's Treasury Secretary and close friend, donated his personal collection of 450 rare coins to the museum in March 1962.
 That November, burglars stole the entire collection.
 None of the stolen coins have been recovered.
 Snyder helped coordinate an effort among 147 coin collectors to reconstruct the collection, which went back on display in 1967, at a ceremony attended by Truman.

-While serving as president, Truman had received gifts of jewel encrusted swords and daggers from Saud of Saudi Arabia, then the crown prince, and Mohammad Reza Pahlavi, the last Shah of Iran.
+While serving as president, Truman had received gifts of jewel encrusted swords and daggers from Saud of Saudi Arabia, then the crown prince, and Mohammad Reza Pahlavi, the last shah of Iran.
 He turned these items over to the National Archives and Records Administration as required by law, and they were displayed at the museum.
 According to the museum curator, they "had embedded diamonds and rubies and sapphires, a number of precious stones in their hilts and in their scabbards".
 In March 1978, burglars broached the front door of the museum, smashed showcases, and stole the three swords and two daggers, which were valued at US$1 million at that time.
 None of the stolen items have been recovered.
 In 2021, the FBI offered a reward of up to $1 million for return of the items.

 On December 11, 2006, Kofi Annan gave his final speech as Secretary-General of the United Nations at the library, where he encouraged the United States to return to the multilateralist policies of Truman.